 Relevant PRC statutory laws and regulations permit payment of dividends by the Company's PRC subsidiaries only out of their retained earnings, if any, as determined in accordance with PRC accounting standards and regulations.
-The Company's PRC subsidiaries transferred RMB135,797, RMB234,425 and RMB84,873 to general reserve during the years ended December 31, 2014, 2015 and 2016, respectively.
+The Company's PRC subsidiaries transferred RMB234,425, RMB84,873 and RMB95,617 to the general reserve during the years ended December 31, 2015, 2016 and 2017, respectively.